 Optional features:

-For the operating system I selected the official Raspberry Pi OS, the 64-bit version based on Debian version 12 (bookworm).
-For the original install I used the October 10th 2023 version of the install image.
+For the operating system I have selected the official Raspberry Pi OS, the 64-bit version based on Debian version 12 (bookworm).

 You would think that when using official software and components, everything would work out-of-the-box.
 That is not the case here.
 This is a genuine Linux, so you need to tinker around late at night to get something even somewhat working.
 At least time passes quickly.